 - Roughly half of the plots and quest lines from the canceled Interplay Fallout project Van Buren made their way into Fallout: New Vegas after being stuck in limbo for about 15 years.

 - NiGHTS: Journey of Dreams was in development hell ever since the 1996 release of the original Ni GHTS Into Dreams and was originally going to be for the Sega Saturn using a tilt sensor in the Analog Pad under the working title Air Nights.
 It was ported to Dreamcast development then shelved.
 Then it was planned for a multiplatform release on Wii, Xbox 360, and Playstation 3, but eventually escaped hell in 2007 as a Wii exclusive.

 - Team Fortress 2 was announced in 1999 as "Team Fortress 2: Brotherhood of Arms", but the final product didn't show up until 2007.
 Also, the game went through many changes during this time.
-For example, the early incarnation of the game featured a realistic artstyle like TF1 and a more serious tone, and a modern setting (one version even called for an alien invasion), while the final product features a cartoonish artstyle and a more comical tone, and is set in 1968.
+For example, the early incarnation of the game featured a realistic artstyle like Team Fortress Classic, a more serious tone, and a modern setting (one version even called for an alien invasion), while the final product features a cartoonish artstyle, a more comical tone, and is set in 1968.

 - Shira Oka: Second Chances is a stat-driven Dating Sim inspired by the Tokimeki Memorial series, but written originally in English.
 Development began around 2005.
 A demo was released to the public in summer 2010.
 The full retail game was released on Impulse Driven on December 10 2010.